Marlon Brando: Activism

-In autumn of 1967, Brando visited Helsinki, Finland, at a charity party organized by UNICEF at the Helsinki City Theatre.
+In the autumn of 1967, Brando visited Helsinki, Finland, at a charity party organized by UNICEF at the Helsinki City Theatre.
 The gala was televised in thirteen countries.
-Brando's visit was based on the famine he had seen in Bihar, India, and he presented the film he shot there to the press and invited guests.
+His visit was based on the famine he had seen in Bihar, India, and he presented the film he shot there to the press and invited guests.
 He spoke in favor of children's rights and development aid in developing countries.

-In the aftermath of the 1968 assassination of Martin Luther King Jr., he announced that he was bowing out of the lead role of a major film, The Arrangement (1969), which was about to begin production, to devote himself to the civil rights movement.
-"I felt I'd better go find out where it is; what it is to be black in this country; what this rage is all about," Brando said on the late-night ABC-TV talk show Joey Bishop Show.
+In the aftermath of the 1968 assassination of Martin Luther King Jr., Brando announced that he was bowing out of the lead role of a major film, The Arrangement (1969), which was about to begin production, to devote himself to the civil rights movement.
+On the late-night ABC-TV talk show Joey Bishop Show, he said that "I felt I'd better go find out where it is; what it is to be black in this country; what this rage is all about."
 In A&E's Biography episode on Brando, actor and co-star Martin Sheen states: "I'll never forget the night that Reverend King was shot and I turned on the news and Marlon was walking through Harlem with Mayor Lindsay.
 And there were snipers and there was a lot of unrest and he kept walking and talking through those neighborhoods with Mayor Lindsay.
 It was one of the most incredible acts of courage I ever saw, and it meant a lot and did a lot."

-Brando's participation in the civil rights movement actually began well before King's death.
-In the early 1960s, he contributed thousands of dollars to both the Southern Christian Leadership Conference (S.C.L.C.) and to a scholarship fund established for the children of slain Mississippi N.A.A.C.P. leader Medgar Evers.
-In 1964, Brando was arrested at a "fish-in" held to protest a broken treaty that had promised Native Americans fishing rights in Puget Sound.
-By this time, Brando was already involved in films that carried messages about human rights: Sayonara, which addressed interracial romance, and The Ugly American, depicting the conduct of U.S. officials abroad and the deleterious effect on the citizens of foreign countries.
-For a time, he was also donating money to the Black Panther Party and considered himself a friend of founder Bobby Seale.
-He also gave a eulogy after Bobby Hutton was shot by the police.